pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 :shp2pgsql: - postgresql shapefile loader
 :ogr2ogr: - vector data conversion utility
-:osm2pgsql: - loadg OSM data into postgresql
+:osm2pgsql: - load OSM data into postgresql

-Please note that these tools will **not** import the data in a structure compatible with pgRouting and when this happens the topology needs to be adajusted.
+Please note that these tools will **not** import the data in a structure compatible with pgRouting and when this happens the topology needs to be adjusted.

-* Breakup a segments on each segment-segment instersection
+* Breakup a segments on each segment-segment intersection
 * When missing, add columns and assign values to ``source``, ``target``, ``cost``, ``reverse_cost``.
 * Connect a disconnected graph.